VzxPLnHqr/sig-pow/README.md

 [^schnorr_note]: This applies only to pre-taproot/pre-schnorr bitcoin, such as segwit_v0.
 Schnorr signatures in bitcoin are guaranteed
                  to all be the same length.

+[^without_timelock]: There are other ways to create and use work-locks.
+Work-a-lot-tery work-locks
+                 create a mapping of (roughly) `amt_work -> nLocktime`, but this is not strictly necessary.
+Instead, and by default, a work-lock is simply unlocked by work alone.

+[^precision_note]: Suppose a work-locked UTXO rquires `N` signatures to unlock, where each
+                 signature meets some specified threshhold.
+One challenge is that the signatures can be computed essentially in parallel (e.g. independently from the other required signatures).
+It would be easier to achieve a desired precision if somehow the signatures could be "nested" such that `sig1` depends on `sig2` which depends on `sig3`, ...., which depends on `sigN`.
+However, it is an open problem as to whether such an encoding is possible within the (current) limitations of bitcoin script.